1.0 Introduction

 Windows IIS server admin access to install the CNG client.

-Keyfactor Portal access to configure Orchestrator and for the certificate enrollment process.
+Keyfactor Portal access is required to configure Orchestrator and for the certificate enrollment process.

 Keyfactor Universal IIS Orchestrator version 10.1.1 or later.